 This is a modest apparition, with the planet only 18° from the Sun at maximum.
 The next evening apparition in June is much better, reaching over 25° from the Sun.

 This evening will feature a 6 day old crescent Moon 7° from Mars.
 Look for a bright orange object a few degrees north (to the right) and a bit below the Moon to spot the planet.
 Mars should be bright and obvious at about +1 magnitude next to the Moon.

-Today Mercury passes through superior conjunction, passing behind the Sun as seen from the Earth.
-The planet will appear in the sunset near the end of the month, reaching maximum elongation on June 12th.
+Today Mercury is passing through superior conjunction, passing around the far side of the Sun as seen from our earthbound vantage point.
+This fast moving planet will reappear in the sunset in about a week, rising towards maximum elongation on February 26th.

 This will be a modest apparition, with the planet only 18° from the Sun at maximum.
 The next evening apparition in June is much better, reaching over 25° from the Sun.